Alternative Nursing Careers

 - Flight nurse: care for individuals before, during, and after air transport

-- Hospice nurse: help terminally ill individuals (and their families) as their loved one faces death
+- Hospice nurse: help terminally ill individuals (and their families) face death

 - Forensic nurse: assess, screen, treat, and collect forensic evidence from victims of crime

-- Informatics nurse: find the best ways to utilize the technology present within a health care facility in order to improve patient care
+- Informatics nurse: find the best ways to utilize technology to improve patient care

-- Legal nurse consultant: collect, organize, audit, and maintain health records in an effort to apply relevant medical information to legal cases
+- Legal nurse consultant: collect, organize, audit, and maintain health records to apply relevant medical information to legal cases

 - Nurse recruiter: help organizations find applicants for job openings in nursing